 By taking part in this event you grant the event organizers LLL of KY-TN and its groups and Attachment Parenting International full rights to use the images resulting from the photography/video filming, and any reproductions or adaptations of the images for fundraising, publicity or other purposes to help achieve the group’s aims.
 This might include (but is not limited to), the right to use them in their printed and online publicity, social media, press releases and funding applications.

 Exhibits by commercial entities, nonprofit organizations, and cottage industries will be open from 8:00 a.m. to 3:30 pm.
 Our exhibitors help support the conference - please visit!
-The public is welcome to attend the exhibit hall by registering for $10 in advance or at the door.
+The public is welcome to attend the exhibit hall at no charge.
 Those attending the exhibit-only option will not have access to other events (Silent Auction, children's events, etc.).